 The first public demonstration of this swinging “plane of oscillation” showed the earth moving beneath its pulse as it rotated.
 A self-taught and thus suspect engineer, Foucault was spurned by the French Academy of Sciences that he so desperately wanted to be part of, then accepted by the organization only a few years before his death.
 Britain, on the other hand, had given him honors 10 years earlier.

-Herein lies the history of our desire for movement.
-It houses self-propelled bicycles, early automobiles, and, above, a transparent glass and steel catwalk stretching upward.
-As you look up, you see two planes–the first a biplane made by Louis Breguet; the second, an early aeroplane by Louis Blériot.
+Herein lies the history of our desire for movement: It houses self-propelled bicycles, early automobiles, and, above, a transparent glass-and-steel catwalk stretching upward.
+As you look up, you see two planes—the first, a biplane made by Louis Breguet; the second, an early aeroplane by Louis Blériot.

 Breguet’s biplane was outfitted with a short front ski for landing on the sands of Morocco.
 One of its first flights was from Casablanca to Fez in 1911.

 The prop on Blériot’s plane comprises five laminates of wood, which were glued together and then shaped.
-Just over two meters in length, it spins a bare inch from a three cylinder, 25-hp motor.
+Just over 2 meters in length, it spins a bare inch from a three cylinder, 25-hp motor.
 As a woodworker, I couldn’t help wondering how that prop would feel in my hands as I scraped it smooth, balancing it to the last gram.
-A scientist would wonder about the aerodynamics of air flow across the prop, but I studied it for its seemless joinery, its symmetry, the beauty of its line.
+A scientist would wonder about the aerodynamics of air flow across the prop, but I studied it for its seamless joinery, its symmetry, the beauty of its line.
 How would I balance it, with what precision would I remove a gram of material, with a scraper or a spokeshave, so that it would stay true?

 Its genius is in the shape ellipsing as the blade curves.
 But the curves of both sides have to match for this to work.
 What template shows you that?
 What calipers were invented then that could measure along two axes so you knew where to shave next?
 I have an idea how I might do it, but then I think of the weight of my task: Keeping a prone pilot aloft with one’s skill at paring wood.

 These bicycles are old enough that some were put in a retrospective bicycle exhibition—in 1906.
 Some of their makers used wood for their frames, handles, and spokes, just as some bicycle designers have rediscovered how to do now.
 But these remnants remind me as well that even transportation needed grace beyond speed, beyond lightness.
-It’s like building a chair.
-You take away everything that is unnecessary, everything that is not essential to utility and structure while still paying attention to beauty.
+It’s like building a chair: You take away everything that is unnecessary, everything that is not essential to utility and structure, while still paying attention to beauty.

 The study of mechanics fascinated inventors of the 18th and 19th centuries.
 These models, commissioned by the Musée, were made to illustrate kinetics, the study of types of motion.

 It’s hard to imagine this massive self-propelled cart as one the progenitors of the automobile.
-Cugnot’s fardier à vapeur was a three wheeled steam-driven dray designed to carry military armament.
+Cugnot’s fardier à vapeur was a three-wheeled, steam-driven dray designed to carry military armament.
 This second larger version, built in 1770, could carry almost four tons, but its weight issues, coupled with the massive, unwieldy steam kettle in its front, compromised its agility.

 What could be more pedestrian than a door knob?
 Who would give it more than a passing thought on their way out the door?
-Or invest time and effort into re-interpreting one?
+Or invest time and effort into reinterpreting one?
 But I imagine opening this door every day and knowing how it would change my attitude toward the world I was about to enter, or had just left.
-Think of the smile it must have brought to a 19th century carver’s face as he made this pea-pod shape in wood or plaster, knowing that the brass casting would create a playful impression on someone’s hand every day.
+Think of the smile it must have brought to a 19th-century carver’s face as he made this peapod shape in wood or plaster, knowing that the brass casting would create a playful impression on someone’s hand every day.

-The handle now sits in a building that houses the Musee’s reserves, which turn out to be the majority of its collection, a compilation almost too boggling to comprehend.
+The handle now sits in a building that houses the Musée’s reserves, which turn out to be the majority of its collection, a compilation almost too boggling to comprehend.
 They include, just for starters:

 This staircase model, which is only a foot tall.

 For my own work, I know that if viewers love the form of my furniture, the next thing they will do is touch it.
-I would have loved to touch the pea pod handle.
+I would have loved to touch the peapod handle.
 The lure still holds for many of the doors, windows, and facades of Paris.
 Such thought has been given to each one that you want to reach out a hand, feel it, and perhaps stop, for just a moment, to think that yes, life is beautiful.
 Things are worth doing well.

 Singer had created a machine so versatile, so quick, and so powerful that its cost of a few months’ wages could be overlooked.
 Stick on a decal of a lotus blossom or sphinx and its popularity, at least with collectors, was assured.

 This beautiful bit of metal and wood was designed to make hand files, and to do so very precisely.
 A file in the shop is a useful if mundane tool.
 It acts like a scraper, harder than everything else around it, and it leaves a mark.
-Mongrel in a way because it can cut in any direction, it is not usually graceful in its appearance even if what it creates is.
+Mongrel, in a way, because it can cut in any direction, it is not usually graceful in its appearance even if what it creates is.

 One of the goals of the greatest engineers of the Renaissance was to create machines to take the place of laborious handwork.
 And many tried unsuccessfully to make a file-making machine.
 Files were one of the most basic of tools—used by mechanical engineers to create other tools and machines, such as rack and pinion gears.

-The most inventive engineers were the horologists, the watch and clockmakers.
+The most inventive engineers were the horologists, the watch- and clock-makers.
 Similar in appearance to a machine that appeared in Leonardo da Vinci’s notebooks, this version was made around 1750 by an unknown watchmaker.
 A hot metal file blank is laid onto the anvil of the voluted machine, and then pounded into a tool of unerring precision, in the right hands of course.

-The needs of a horologist are small.
-Good light, a comfortable bench, precise tools, and a superior way of holding things fast.
+The needs of a horologist are small: Good light, a comfortable bench, precise tools, and a superior way of holding things fast.
 This ornate vise was made for clockmaker Antide Janvier, maker to Louis XVI.

-Of course they modeled this colossus bronze statue, more commonly known as the Statue of Liberty.
+Of course they modeled this colossal bronze statue, more commonly known as the Statue of Liberty.
 It’s the only method that makes sense.
-Done in the workshops of the French sculptor, Frédéric Auguste Bartholdi, in 1879, it was donated to the U.S. by his widow.
+Done in the workshops of the French sculptor Frédéric Auguste Bartholdi in 1879, it was donated to the U.S. by his widow.
 This is a small copper version sitting next to a plaster version of the same scale, with a smaller plaster version next to it.
 Bartholdi made his models by increasing their scale with each version, fixing errors before they became too gigantic to fix.
 Model after model trying to anticipate the connections, the looming complexity in such a massive sculpture.

 The method of creating the copper skin is known as repoussé.
-First the plaster forms were sculpted into the required shapes.
+First, the plaster forms were sculpted into the required shapes.
 These were covered with laminated wooden or lead molds into which thin copper sheets were then hammered.
 This kept hammer marks from being visible on the exterior of the copper skin.